Virginia Tech® home

 Choose your academic path

 It’s a great feeling when you know what you want to study.
 Some people seem to have always known what their academic path will be; others take more time and exploration to find the perfect major.
-Regardless of how straight or winding your path might be, we’ll help you stick to it and get the most out of your academic journey.
+Regardless of how straight or winding your road to academic success may be, we’ll help you stick to it and get the most out of your academic journey.

 We encourage you to explore the majors that interest you in CNRE.
 Learn more about what you’ll study and why you should consider pursuing each major at Virginia Tech.
 If you have questions, contact our director of recruitment or sign up for an interest session as part of your campus visit.